BIOL115-MSUM/BIOL115-MSUM.github.io/create-project.md

 When the screen refreshes you will have a new, empty project.

-You can give your project a name by clicking on the words "Untitled Project" at the top of the window.
+Give your project a name by clicking on the words "Untitled Project" at the top of the window.
+Any name is fine, but "Test Project" is good if you're not sure what to name it.

 ## The RStudio IDE